 Overall responsibility for the School as an Exam Centre:

-- Ensures that the centre is compliant with the published JCQ regulations and awarding body requirements to ensure the security and integrity of the examinations and assessments - The Head of Centre is responsible for reporting all suspicions or actual incidents of malpractice.
-Refer to the JCQ document 'Suspected Malpractice Policies and Procedures'
+- Advises on appeals and re-marks. - The Head of Centre is responsible for reporting all suspicions or actual incidents of malpractice.
+Refer to the JCQ document 'Suspected Malpractice in Examinations and Assessments'.

 Exams Officer